marcoromanelli-github/docs/software/virtual-env.md

 ### How to create and use a virtual environment in Julia

-Manage project-specific environments in Julia.
-Julia's built-in package manager provides functionality similar to virtual environments.
+Julia's built-in package manager, Pkg, provides functionality similar to virtual environments in other languages.
+The primary method is using project environments, which are defined by Project.toml and Manifest.toml files.
+These environments allow you to have project-specific package versions and dependencies.
+To create and manage these environments, you use Julia's REPL in package mode (accessed by pressing ']')

 #### Setup environment
 Create a new project directory and activate it as a Julia environment.